keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 	- short black hair and a nose ring
 		- the emperor is an alt kid
 	- wearing red robes
+- this guy is a turbo paranoid tweaker
+- Olivia is about to have "Fun"
 -